Ephillpott/ShipSyslog/README.md

     * Creating the `ship_logs.sh` script on the instance.
     * Setting up a cron job to run the script automatically.

-This flexibility allows you to choose the deployment method that best suits your needs and infrastructure.
+Choose the deployment method that best suits your needs and infrastructure.

 ## Features